Tracking the Strait of Hormuz, gas and oil prices as war with Iran widens

 While international oil tankers remain stuck in the Persian Gulf, Iran has kept its own oil flowing through the strait since the conflict began, because the country tightly controls who can use the waterway.

-US President Donald Trump is urging countries around the world to help reopen the strait.
-Many have not yet responded, though Trump told reporters Sunday that there have been “some positive responses.”

-The UK’s maritime agency has reported at least 14 attacks on vessels near the Strait of Hormuz.
-The waterway remains under “critical” threat even though no attacks have been reported in the past six days, according to the agency.
+The UK’s maritime agency has reported at least 16 attacks on vessels near the Strait of Hormuz.

 The war with Iran has sent oil prices higher for two primary reasons: a near shutdown of the Strait of Hormuz and a slowdown in oil production in the Middle East.